advaitkulkarni12/developer-samples/java/docs/PhotoApi.md

 # **photoProcessUrl**
 > String photoProcessUrl(url, format, distance, multipleFaces, xMin, xMax, yMin, yMax, appId, appKey)

-Process a photo given its URL.
+Process a JPEG or PNG image downloaded from provided URL returning result in a JSON format.

-Process a photo using its URL.
-It returns a JSON with all the emotions.
+Process a JPEG or PNG image downloaded from provided URL returning result in a JSON format.
+Same options as /photo/process/upload.

 ### Example
 ```java